My Plantiful Cooking

 Notes

-*Oat flour - You can make your own at home by blending rolled or quick oats in a high-speed blender until it turns into flour.
+*Oat flour - Can be replaced with 1.5 cups of all-purpose, spelt, or whole wheat flour.
+Or, you can make oat flour at home by blending some rolled or quick oats in a blender until finely ground.

 Helpful tips